 Who is the Target Audience of Netflix?

 The company targets both males and females falling in the age bracket of 17-60, and families with wage levels of $30,000+.
-Given the fact that above base represents a big section of the global population, Netflix further fragments their user base based on psychographics instead of its socioeconomics.
+Given the fact that the above base represents a big section of the global population, Netflix further fragments its user base based on psychographics instead of its socioeconomics.

-Clients are categorised in 3 fundamental groups –
+Clients are categorized in 3 fundamental groups –